mazwat/mazwat.github.io/project-proposal-part-2.md

 [https://gamesgit.falmouth.ac.uk/projects/COMP140](https://gamesgit.falmouth.ac.uk/projects/COMP140)

 Ideally we would like you to use **Markdown** to create your 1 page proposal.
-This is editable both in Bitbucket, Github and in a standard code editor.
+This is editable both in Github and in a standard code editor.
 For details of how to write Markdown go here.  [https://www.markdownguide.org/basic-syntax/](https://www.markdownguide.org/basic-syntax/)